 The primary principle directing the activities of the department is the faculty’s commitment to optimal patient care through physical therapy education, research and practice.
 The faculty strongly believes that physical therapists must have a thorough understanding of the theory and evidence that form the basis of contemporary patient/client management.
 In addition, physical therapists must be excellent problem-solvers and must demonstrate the highest levels of professionalism in their interactions with patients/clients, families and colleagues.
 The faculty also believes that physical therapists have a responsibility to develop skills for lifelong learning and to engage in service to the profession and to their communities.

-The objectives of the Department of Physical Therapy, in concert with the mission of the university and the School of Allied Health Professions, are to:
+The objectives of the Department of Physical Therapy, in concert with the mission of the university and the College of Health Professions, are to: